Urenco Group: Subsidiaries

 Urenco Deutschland, Urenco UK, and Urenco Nederland are 100% subsidiaries of Urenco Enrichment Company.
-They operate enrichment plants at Gronau, Westphalia, Germany, at Capenhurst, England, and at Almelo, Netherlands.
+They operate enrichment plants at Gronau, Westphalia, Germany, at the Capenhurst nuclear site, England, and at Almelo, Netherlands.

 In the United States, where Urenco is represented by its marketing subsidiary Urenco, Inc., the Urenco USA facility became operational in spring 2010.
-Called the National Enrichment Facility, it is located 5 mi east of Eunice, New Mexico, and is operated by Urenco's subsidiary Louisiana Energy Services (LES).
+Called the National Enrichment Facility, located near Eunice, New Mexico, and is operated by Urenco's subsidiary Louisiana Energy Services (LES).

 Urenco also owns a 50% interest in Enrichment Technology Company (ETC), a company jointly owned with Areva.
 ETC provides enrichment-plant design services and gas-centrifuge technology for enrichment plants through its subsidiaries in the UK (Capenhurst), Germany (Gronau and Jülich), the Netherlands (Almelo), France (Tricastin) and the U.S. (Eunice, New Mexico).

+Expansion

+As of 2026, Urenco is planning to expand capacity at its sites substantially, in response to increased global interest in constructing new nuclear, life extensions for existing nuclear reactors and US and European nuclear utilities diversifying away from dependence on Russian nuclear fuel following Russia's 2022 invasion of Ukraine.

+Urenco plans to add 1.5 million SWU per year capacity to its Almelo facility by 2030 and 2.8 million SWU per year capacity to its US facility by 2036.
+Urenco has historically produce low-enriched uranium (LEU) enriched up to 5% U-235.
+In 2025 it began producing LEU+, enriched up to 10% U-235.

+Urenco plans to construct a high-assay low-enriched uranium (HALEU) enrichment facility at its Capenhurst, UK site called the Urenco UK Advanced Fuels Facility.
+This facility will produce uranium enriched up to 20% U-235, which some Generation IV reactors need for fuel.
+In 2025 Urenco signed the first commercial contract to supply HALEU to Generation IV reactors.
+Urenco plans to begin construction on its HALEU facility in 2028, and the facility will have initial capacity to produce up to 27 tons of HALEU per year, with the option to double capacity dependent on demand.
+The UK government provided £196 million in funding for the Advanced Fuels Facility.

-In 2025, infrastructure company Costain Group was contracted to upgrade the infrastructure at the Capenhurst plant.
-This will enable establishing Europe's first high-assay low-enriched uranium (HALEU) enrichment facility.
+In 2025, infrastructure company Costain Group was contracted to upgrade and deliver new infrastructure at the Capenhurst plant.
+The company is conducting a front-end engineering and design study for the Advanced Fuels Facility that it expects to complete in 2027.
+The Advanced Fuels Facility will be Europe's first HALEU enrichment facility.